-We firmly believe that outstanding employees deserve to be recognized, and we do so in several ways.
-Cause for Applause enables peers or managers to recommend employees for special recognition, and our iPads for iDeas program rewards employees who come up with the next big (or little) idea related to increasing profitability and productivity within the organization.
+We firmly believe that outstanding employees deserve outstanding treatment.
+We recognize employees in a number of ways, including Cause for Applause, which enables peers or managers to recommend employees for special recognition; and iPads for iDeas, which rewards employees who come up with the next big (or little) idea on how we can increase profitability and productivity within the organization.
 In addition, employee tenure is recognized with monetary service awards every five years.